-Surajkund was in use as a water source till the British Era.
-The Tughlaq dynasty that ruled Delhi in early medieval period maintained this reservoir.
+Surajkund was in use as a water source until the British Era.
+The Tughlaq dynasty that ruled Delhi in the early medieval period maintained this reservoir.
 Repaired it as required and built the small enclosure called Garhi, where the temple used to be.
-It is said that a reservoir of this dimension can take care of water requirements of the whole of South Delhi.
+It is said that a reservoir of this dimension can take care of the water requirements of the whole of South Delhi.
 While I cannot validate that for the current population of Delhi, but it sure can take care of a large segment of the population.
-The Surajkund was absolutely dry when I visited it in end July and you could walk on its grassy bed.
+The lake was absolutely dry when I visited it at the end of July and you could walk on its grassy bed.
 There is too much construction around this place.
 I am sure that has impacted the water table here.

-A step well like Surajkund can play a huge role in maintaining the water levels of an area.
+A stepwell like this one can play a huge role in maintaining the water levels of an area.
 All we have to do is allow all the excess water to flow to it and leave the rest to it.

 This is one of those heritage places that can be practically used even today we if have the intention to do so.

 Next time when you visit the Mela, do spend a few minutes admiring this beautiful heritage.